Living in Fleetwood Surrey BC [Best Neighbourhoods in Surrey Canada]

 • Condos: entry-priced multi-family stock.
 Mostly low-rise, with a growing footprint along the future SkyTrain corridor.

-• SkyTrain Anticipation: the 2028 SkyTrain extension is widely expected to lift values along the Fraser Highway corridor.
+• SkyTrain Anticipation: the late 2029 SkyTrain extension is widely expected to lift values along the Fraser Highway corridor.
 Watch for that in your offer math if you're buying as a longer-term hold.

 Run any specific Fleetwood purchase through the Mortgage Calculator before writing.
 The benchmarks above are reference points; your actual carry depends on the specific street, lot, build era, & SkyTrain-corridor proximity.